-The pub where Eamon Dunne was shot dead.
+The pub where Eamon Dunne was shot dead

-Crime Scene Location in Cabra, Dublin, Ireland.
+Crime Scene Location in Cabra, Dublin, Ireland

-In April of 2010, two masked gunmen walked into this pub in Cabra and shot Irish crime boss Eamon Dunne several times in the head.
+In April of 2010, two masked gunmen walked into this pub and shot Dunne several times in the head.

-At the time of the shooting, this derelict building was called the Fassaugh House pub.
-Some locals know it as Matt Whelan's.
-After the murder, it was renamed "Matt's of Cabra".
+At the time of the shooting, this derelict building was called the Fassaugh House.
+Following the murder, it was renamed Matt's of Cabra.

-Rise to power.
+Rise to power

-In the space of about three years, he ordered the gangland murders of at least a dozen people.
+During the late 2000s, he ordered the gangland murders of at least a dozen people.

 Violence brings attention, and attention is particularly bad if you are in the business of selling drugs.

 In the months leading up to his death, his daily cocaine consumption increased, and he became more and more unhinged.

-A decision is made.
+A decision is made

 At the time, they were supplying Dunne with drugs.
-However, "The Don" was starting to step on too many people's toes.
-Furthermore, the violence and his extortion attempts were proving to be very bad for business.
+However, "The Don" was starting to step on too many toes.
+Furthermore, his penchant for violence and his extortion attempts were proving to be very bad for business.

 Eamon Dunne needed to go.

-The murder of Eamon Dunne.
+The murder of Eamon Dunne

-On April 23, 2010, Dunne was attending a friend's birthday party at this pub in Cabra.
+On April 23rd, 2010, Dunne was attending a friend's birthday party at this pub in Cabra.

-In a matter of seconds, one of the most violent and hated gangland bosses in Irish history was dead.
+Within a matter of seconds, one of the most violent and hated gangland bosses in Irish history was dead.

 Where was Eamon Dunne shot?